- Pertussis (Whooping Cough) is an infection that causes severe coughing.

 How many Tdap shots does my teen need?

-Your teen will only need a single booster shot if he already had the first group of DTaP vaccines as a baby and young child.
+Your teen will only need a single booster shot if they already had the first group of DTaP vaccines as a baby and young child.
 The health care provider should make sure your teen had the first five DTaP vaccinations before giving the Tdap booster shot.

 How long will my teen be protected from pertussis after getting the Tdap vaccine?